Technical Architecture: SEO for Nuxt.js and Prerendering Infrastructure

 The canonical tag explicitly instructs search algorithms on which specific uniform resource identifier represents the master authoritative copy of a document.
 Implementing this tag prevents indexation penalties when tracking parameters or faceted navigation elements generate multiple URLs featuring identical semantic content.

 Without a strictly defined canonical tag, search algorithms struggle to determine the primary routing path when faced with complex parameterized URL structures common in e-commerce filtering.
 If a user sorts a product category by price, the framework alters the uniform resource identifier by appending localized query strings.
 The crawler evaluates this newly discovered parameterized route, identifies the content as a direct duplicate of the main category page, and subsequently flags the entire architectural segment for manipulative duplication.
-This severe algorithmic penalty dilutes the overarching domain link equity and drastically reduces the crawl frequency assigned to the affected directories.
+This severe penalty dilutes the overarching domain link equity and drastically reduces the crawl frequency assigned to the affected directories.

 Canonical tag consolidation for duplicate parameterized routes in Nuxt